Prudential Continues Expansion In China With New CITIC-Prudential Life Branch In Anhui Province

-HONG KONG, CHINA -- (Marketwired) -- 11/18/16 -- CITIC-Prudential Life Insurance Company Limited ("CITIC-PRU Life"), a 50:50 equity joint venture partnership between Prudential plc in the U.K. and CITIC Limited in China, has commenced operations of its 16th branch in Anhui province.
+HONG KONG, Nov.
+19,2016 /PRNewswire/ --CITIC-Prudential Life Insurance Company Limited ("CITIC-PRU Life"), a 50:50 equity joint venture partnership between Prudential plc in the U.K. and CITIC Limited in China, has commenced operations of its 16th branch in Anhui province.
 The company's expansion into the Anhui province further strengthens its footprint across the country and enhances its ability to meet the protection and savings needs of customers in one of the fastest growing regions in China.

 The new Anhui branch, located in the capital city of Hefei, complements CITIC-PRU Life's extensive network spanning 66 cities across 16 provinces and municipalities in China, covering the key economies of Pearl River Delta in the south, Yangtze River Delta in the east and Bohai Economic Rim in the north.